habiibullah/Alx_School_Practice/0x01-variables_if_else_while/README.md

-Program that prints all the single digit numbers of base 10 starting from 0, followed by a new line
+Program that prints the lower case alphabet in reverse, followed by a new line